-We’re already married, Can we renew our wedding vows?
+Q: We’re already married.
+Can we renew our wedding vows?

 Yes, you can hold a renewal of vows ceremony or a commitment ceremony.

-During the ceremony the bride and groom must say: “I (groom) take you (bride), to be my wife” and “I (bride), take you (groom), to be my husband”.
-The remainder of the wordings can be created by the bride and groom.
+During the ceremony, the bride and groom must say: “I (groom) take you (bride), to be my wife” and “I (bride), take you (groom), to be my husband.”
+The bride and groom can create the remainder of the wordings.
 You write a poem, sing a song or say nothing more.

 View all the rules and laws about getting married in Australia

 Sharing is caring: Please consider saving this pin to Pinterest